nathancharlesjones/Comparison-of-OOP-techniques-in-C/5a_Run-time-Polymorphism_Inheritable_No-casting/README.md

     ...
 }

-void
-duckShow( void * thisDuck )
-{
-    ...
-    ASSERT(objIsDuck(thisDuck));
-    ...
-}
+...etc
 ```

-We can't forget, though, that we want derived objects to also pass the "is duck" test.
-They don't point to a `Duck` interface, so we'll need to figure out a way for them to hold information about the fact that they're derived froms the `Duck` class.
-After a bit of trial and error, I decided on adding a function to each interface called `getParentInterface()`, which returns the interface of the base class from which the current class is derived.
-For example, all objects of type `Mallard` are derived from `Duck`, so the `getParentInterface()` for a `Mallard` would return a `Duck` interface.
-(If an object sits at the top of the heirarchy, like `Duck`, then it's `getParentInterface()` function returns `NULL`.)
-That's why the `objIsDuck()` function above checks not only that the object itself is a `Duck` but also calls `parentIsDuck()` to see if this object is at all derived from the `Duck` class.
+So what happens if the object is of type `Mallard`?
+We want derived objects to also pass the "is duck" test.
+They don't point to a `Duck` interface, though, so we'll need to figure out a way for them to hold information about the fact that they're derived froms the `Duck` class.
+After a bit of trial and error, I decided on adding a function to the Duck interface called `getParentInterface()`, which returns the interface of the base class from which the current class is derived.
+Objects of type `redMallard` return a pointer to one of the `Mallard` interfaces, `Mallard` objects return a pointer to one of the `Duck` interfaces, and `Duck` objects return `NULL` (since they sit at the top of the class hierarchy and have no base class).
+Thus, we can traverse an object's entire chain of parent classes by repeatedly calling the `getParentInterface()` on each new interface.
+In this manner, we can say that an object is of type `Duck` if either IT points to a `Duck` interface OR if it's parent interface points to a `Duck` interface (or the parent's parent interface is a `Duck`, or the parent's parent's parent interface is a `Duck`, or... ).

-The `parentisDuck()` function just wraps another fuction called `typeIsDuck()`, which repeatedly calls the `getParentInterface()` function on an object until the result is either `NULL` (meaning we've reached the top of our hierarchy of classes) or a `Duck` interface.

 ```
 bool